 The size and scope of the project is another important factor to consider when budgeting for MVP development.
 A small, simple MVP might only take a few weeks to develop and can cost a few thousand dollars.
 A larger, more complex MVP can take several months to develop and can cost tens of thousands of dollars.

-Overall, the cost of hiring developers for your MVP can vary depending on a number of factors.
+Overall, the cost of hiring developers for your MVP can vary depending on a number of factors, see hiring developers for startup.
 You should consider what your priorities are to ensure the development team you select aligns with not just your budget but also your expectations for your end product.

 Finding the right MVP developers for your startup can be tricky.
 There are so many options in the market that you might simply feel overwhelmed with choice, but if you stick to the 6-step strategy we discussed, you can be confident that you’ve adequately vetted your startup idea, thoroughly documented your MVP requirements, and sourced the right team to help you build your software MVP.